pdx-labs/demos/second_hand_car_choice/Readme.md

 Next,type below in the terminal:

 ```
-pdx test <RELATIVE PATH TO YOUR AGENT> --debug
+pdx test <RELATIVE PATH TO YOUR AGENT> --verbose
 ```

 Now you will see in your terminal,test_1 is running!